Future Whey vs Hydrolysed Collagen

 In terms of digestion, one is a free form product and the other is hydrolysed, so both are rapidly absorbed.
 This makes them ideal around training time on an empty stomach for maximising anabolism (muscle growth).

-Future Whey is designed to be consumed before, during or after training.
-While Hydrolysed Collagen is rapidly absorbed it would be more logical to take it at another time of the day and reserve your training time for Future Whey or even whey protein.
+Future Whey is designed to be consumed before, during or after training; while Collagen Protein is rapidly absorbed it would be more logical to take it at another time of the day and reserve your training time for Future Whey or even whey protein.

 Should I take proteins together or separately?